Sebby37/Lemon-Clicker-NDS/README.md

 A port of lemon clicker for the DS using libnds and NightFox Lib

 # The Game
-Tap the lemon on the touchscreen to increase your score, or press a to tap for you When you have 100 points (or more) you can tap the button to buy an autoclicker
+Tap the lemon on the touchscreen to increase your score, or press 'a' to tap for you When you have 100 points (or more) you can press 'x' or tap the button to buy an autoclicker

 # TODO
 - Implement a **working** saving and loading system